 LGBT Asylum seekers need our help!

-DonateLearn more by coming to our next monthly meeting, first Mondays, 6:30pm at Hadwen Park Church.
+DonateLearn more by coming to our next monthly volunteer meeting,second Wednesdays, 6:00pm

 Fortunately, There is Help

-The LGBT Asylum Support Task Force is a group of dedicated volunteers in Central Massachusetts who provide support to clients of the LGBT Human Rights Protection Project of Lutheran Social Services who are seeking political asylum in the U.S. based on their sexual orientation.
-As of October 2012, the Task Force has supported more than 50 individuals.
+The LGBT Asylum Support Task Force is a group of dedicated volunteers in Central Massachusetts who provide support those who are seeking political asylum in the U.S. based on their sexual orientation or gender identity.
+As of December 2013, the Task Force has helped more than 78 individuals.

 Asylum seekers are vulnerable and traumatized individuals who have fled to the U.S. in fear of being killed or harmed in their countries of origin due to their sexual orientation or gender identity.
 The violence resulting from homophobia and anti-homosexuality laws in many countries in the world is rampant.

 Because most asylum seekers are not permitted to work during their legal process, they do not have the means to support themselves.
 They often arrive in the U.S. with nothing but the clothes on their backs having used all of their resources getting here.
 Moreover, they remain particularly isolated because frequently they cannot turn to people from their own country in the U.S. for assistance or support as it is their fellow countrymen from whom they are fleeing.